Rosuav/MustardMine/README.md

 CAUTION: On Python 3.7+, gunicorn.workers.async collides with the keyword.
 This may need to be hacked, until such time as a new release of gunicorn fixes this.
-(Last checked 20180528; there's a GitHub issue from a few days ago which should resolve this.)
+See https://github.com/benoitc/gunicorn/pull/1796 for info.